zm1990s/dify-docs/en/guides/knowledge-base/integrate-knowledge-within-application.md

 - **Custom Keyword and Semantic Weights**

-  In addition to enabling only semantic or keyword retrieval modes, we offer flexible custom weight settings.
+  In addition to enabling only semantic or keyword retrieval modes, we offer flexible custom Weight Score.
 You can determine the best weight ratio for your business scenario by continuously adjusting the weights of both.

 ##### Rerank Model